Prethermalization of light and matter in cavity-coupled Rydberg arrays

-\paragraph{Thermalization dynamics} In Fig.~\ref{fig:Ts_ph}(a), we show the time dependence of the low-frequency effective temperatures for three choices of parameters starting from the same initial condition $\ket{\psi_0} = \ket{0,0.2\pi}\otimes\ket{0,0.8\pi}\otimes\ket{0}$.
+\paragraph{Thermalization dynamics} In Fig.~\ref{fig:Ts_ph}a, we show the time dependence of the low-frequency effective temperatures for three choices of parameters starting from the same initial condition $\ket{\psi_0} = \ket{0,0.2\pi}\otimes\ket{0,0.8\pi}\otimes\ket{0}$.
 The system is taken on a two-dimensional square lattice, with $10\times10$ spins on each of the two sublattices.
-Using the freedom to choose the units of energy/time, we set $\omega_0 = 1$.
-Accordingly, all quantities presented in the following are assumed to be measured in units of $\omega_0$.
+All quantities presented in the following are assumed to be measured in units of $\omega_0$, which we accordingly set to one.
 The remaining parameters are taken as $(\kappa,\Delta,\lambda) = (0.0,-0.1,0.5)$ and $g = 0.5, 0.25$, and $0.15$ for three regimes, labeled I, II, and III.
 The effect of photon losses is negligible for times $\tau \lesssim 1/\kappa$, as we have confirmed numerically.
-At long times, dynamics settle on a nonequilibrium steady state, which has been characterized at the mean-field level in Ref.~\cite{Gelhausen:2016} and which could get enriched upon including fluctuations, as we plan to explore in forthcoming work.
+As a consistency check, we have benchmarked our simulations with dynamics truncated at the semiclassical level~\cite{Hosseinabadi2025,Polkovnikov2010}, and found good agreement on short time scales.
+Such behavior is expected since, after a short transient period, the system becomes strongly correlated and the subsequent dynamics can be reliably described only within our field-theoretic approach.